 Individual Centre Mall store hours vary.
 Go to the Centre Mall Store Directory for individual store hours.

-The Life Serve Blood Center is open the first Thursday of each month from 12:00 pm to 6:00 pm.
-Look for additional blood drive dates on the Centre Mall Calendar.
+The Life Serve Blood Center is scheduled on the first Thursday of each month from 1:00 pm to 6:00 pm and the third Thursday of each month from 9:30 am to 2:00 pm.

 City of Sioux Center/Sioux Center Municipal Utilities

 Sioux Center holds monthly tornado siren tests the first Friday of every month from April through September as well as during Severe Weather Awareness Week in late March.
 The tests begin at 10 a.m. on those days.

 The City has nine sirens placed at various strategic locations around the city and Sandy Hollow to provide outdoor warning.

 Sioux Center’s city property tax rates are regularly ranked low among cities in northwest Iowa.
 To view comparisons with other local tax rates, view Area Property Tax Rates

 To view comparisons with all Iowa cities, visit Tax Rate Web site, click the City Tax Rates link on the left, and open the file "Consolidated Tax Rate Comparison Between Cities."